 These include, for example, the UN Global Compact Principles, International Labour Organization's (ILO) Conventions, OECD Guidelines for Multinational Enterprises, UN Guiding Principles on Business and Human Rights (UNGPs) and the UN Sustainable Development Goals.
 Companies involved in severe controversies related to environmental, social or governance issues are excluded as well.
-All fossil fuels are excluded from Responsible Investing Funds, with the exception of investments in green bonds of these companies, facilitating the energy transition.
+All fossil fuels are excluded from Responsible Investing Funds, with the exception of investments in green bonds of these companies, facilitating the energy transition, conditional upon the exclusions of the Paris-Aligned benchmark are met.
 Companies involved in military contracts or small arms are excluded as well.
 Furthermore, restrictions apply for companies involved in gambling, adult entertainment, fur & specialty leather products and companies having a negative impact on biodiversity.
 In addition, countries not meeting the sustainable criteria, controversial regimes and countries ranking in the 10% worst of the ESG scoring model are excluded.
 Companies with a severe ESG Risk Score and all companies domiciled in countries that encourage unfair tax practices are excluded as well.
 An ad-hoc exclusion or deliberation for companies is possible, only after receiving advice of the Responsible Investing Advisory Board.